Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ## User and User Access Tokens

 User access tokens enable you to build client applications that directly authenticate to Azure Communication Services.
-Refer [here](https://docs.microsoft.com/azure/communication-services/quickstarts/access-tokens) to learn how to create a user and issue an User Access Token
+Refer [here](https://docs.microsoft.com/azure/communication-services/quickstarts/access-tokens) to learn how to create a user and issue a User Access Token.

-The user id `CommunicationUser.identifier` created above will be used later, because that user should be added as a member of new chat thread when you creating it with this token.
-It is because the initiator of the create request must be in the list of the members of the chat thread.
+The id for the user created above will be necessary later to add said user as a member of a new chat thread.
+The initiator of the create request must be in the list of members of the chat thread.

 ## Create the AzureCommunicationChatClient